phaze-the-dumb/Phaze-Docs/beatsaber-modding/getting-started.md

 # Setup
 <a id="setup"></a>

-Now create a folder called somthing like `my-new-mod` make sure there aren't any spaces in the name of the folder or ndk will error when you try to build your mod
+Now create a new folder called somthing like `my-new-mod` make sure there aren't any spaces in the name of the folder or ndk will error when you try to build your mod

 Now go back to visual studio code and click on `File > Open Folder` and then select the folder that you just created